remotesensorDJB/CoordinateSystems/PITCHME.md

 - False easting/northing: Constants added to coordinates to keep all values positive.
 +++
 #### Projection Selection
-Selecting a projection depends on *map purpose*, as well as *map scale*.
+Selecting a projection/coordinate system depends on *map purpose*, as well as *map scale*.
 For small scale maps, distortion is *inevitable*.

 - Navigational maps: Cylindrical projection to preserve direction and shape
 - Continental maps: